wp-plugins/conveyour-wp/readme.txt

 == Changelog ==

+= 1.3.3 =

+* fixed the issue that login event can not be tracked correctly

 = 1.3.2 =

 * added a way to add or remove value from list field like tags